-Step One: Preliminary Hearing
+Step Two: Preliminary Hearing

 The Commonwealth must make a prima facie case against you (must show the district magistrate that there is enough evidence against you) to go to the Court of Common Pleas (also known as “Big Court”)

-Step Two: Formal Arraignment
+Step Three: Formal Arraignment

 The Commonwealth officially informs you of the charges you will face at trial.

-Step Three: Pre-Trial Conference
+Step Four: Pre-Trial Conference

 Your trial/plea/hearing date is set.

-Step Four: Trial/Plea/Hearing Date
+Step Five: Trial/Plea/Hearing Date

-Step Five: Sentencing
+Step Six: Sentencing

 If you are not acquitted at trial, you are sentenced after the trial/plea.

-Step Six: Post-Sentencing Motions
+Step Seven: Post-Sentencing Motions

 If there are illegalities or other issues at trial, you can file post-sentencing motions to ask the court to reconsider its decision

-Step Seven: Direct Appeal
+Step Eight: Direct Appeal

 If the post-sentencing motions do not resolve the illegalities or other trial issues, you can appeal the decision to the Pennsylvania Superior or Supreme Courts.

-Step Eight: PCRA Petition
+Step Nine: PCRA Petition

 In certain cases, you may be eligible for relief under the Post-Conviction Relief Act.
 Keep in mind that getting PCRA relief is very rare and you must file your petition within one year of your judgment of sentence becoming final.

 After PCRA proceedings are unsuccessful, you may be able to obtain habeas corpus relief in federal court.